shane0/shane0.github.io/docs/upajjhatthana.md

 Upajjhaṭṭhana is a Pali word that means "the four reminders."

-In Theravada Buddhism, Upajjhaṭṭhana is a practice of self-reflection and mindfulness that is used to cultivate a sense of awareness and understanding.
+In Theravada Buddhism, Upajjhaṭṭhana is a practice of self-reflection and MINDFULNESS that is used to cultivate a sense of awareness and understanding.

 It is one of the Five Spiritual Faculties, along with faith, effort, mindfulness, and concentration.